taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 02: iROVER
-(The iRover is the controller board for the pancake sensor)
+(The iRover is the controller board and HV (high voltage) supply for the pancake sensor)

 ####TRIPLE CONNECTOR :
 (This is for connecting 3 wire leads from the iRover to the main board)
 * Cut 3 wires to about 8 cm length, and strip both ends to leave about 5mm exposed.
 (The red will be positive, the black negative, and the green or yellow in the middle).
 Tin the ends with solder to make the next steps easier.
 A “third hand” will deﬁnitely make these steps easier!